 The most popular method of measuring your blood sugar is blood glucose monitoring(BGM).
 This is done through blood glucose meters, small machines which work by analysing a small amount of blood from the fingertip.
-A lancet attached to the machine lightly pricks the skin to obtain the blood.
-The meter then tells you your current sugar level.
+A lancet attached to the diabetes machine lightly pricks the skin to obtain the blood.
+The blood glucose meter then tells you your current sugar level.

-While glucose monitoring meters are small and easy to use, the process of pricking your finger several times a day for years can get painful and tiring.
-BGM sugar test machines only measure your blood sugar levels at the moment, which means the machine may say your blood sugar level is low at this second, but cannot tell what it will be an hour later.
+While glucose monitoring devices are small and easy to use, the process of pricking your finger several times a day for years can get painful and tiring.
+BGM sugar test machines only measure your blood sugar levels at the moment, which means the diabetes machine may say your blood sugar level is low at this second, but cannot tell what it will be an hour later.

 This is why continuous glucose monitoring machines (CGMs) are becoming increasingly popular diabetes machines.
 Unlike BGMs, CGMs don’t require finger pricking.
-While BGMs measure the glucose in your blood, CGMs measure the glucose level in the interstitial fluid.
-The interstitial fluid sits in-between the cells of your body.
+While blood glucose monitoring devices measure the glucose in your blood, continuous glucose monitoring devices measure the glucose level in the interstitial fluid.
+The interstitial fluid sits in between the cells of your body.

-They can predict a low blood-sugar 20-30 minutes before it happens.
+They can predict a low blood sugar 20-30 minutes before it happens.
 Knowing whether your blood glucose levels are on the rise or getting too low can save you from having to take medication or suffering from fatigue and other health problems.
 You can also identify patterns and trends, such as times of the day when your glucose levels usually get high and times when they usually get low, making it easier to prepare and take action as needed.